Sage-Bionetworks/data_curator/README.md

 3. Set up the `schematic` configuration.
 To do so, follow the instructions on the `schematic` repository [README](https://github.com/Sage-Bionetworks/schematic/tree/develop#12-installation-requirements-and-pre-requisites)

 4. If not using a conda environment.
 Install the required dependencies.
+Skip this step if not using conda.

         pip install -r requirements.txt